tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/git-commits.md

 ## Best Practices for Git Commits

-How large should a commit be?
-How often should we make a commit?
-How to write better commit messages?
 When collaborating on projects, it is important to have conventions for making Git Commits to ensure consistency in the way of working.
-In this building block we go over some of the most common best practices for Git Commits.
+In this building block we outline some of the most common best practices for Git Commits.
+In the end we will be able to answer the questions:

+- How large should a commit be?
+- How often should we make a commit?
+- How to write better commit messages?

 ### 1. Relate every commit to a specific change